fred-framework/meta-fred/readme.md

 An alternative to the package repository is to download the rpm file with scp and install it with `dnf install -y <package-name>.rpm`.

+Other even more sofisticated development environment are possible.
+For instance, it is possible to use [VSCode for remote debugging](https://variwiki.com/index.php?title=Yocto_Programming_with_VSCode).

 ### Board and package repository not on the same network

 If the board is not connected to the same network of the package repository, then you probably need to setup a ssh tunnel to forward the requests.
 Go to the host computer, i.e. the one with access to boath the board and to the package repository and run: